COVID-19 testing offered community wide for school sports, travel or work requirements, general peace of mind or any other reason.

 Talk to your doctor before asking for serology testing.
 You need to understand the pros and cons of the test.

 Serologic testing can’t confirm that you have COVID-19.
 It can only confirm that you’ve been exposed to the virus.
-To confirm that you have COVID-19 or recently had it, you may want another test, like RT-PCR COVID-19 or the new Abbott POC test.
+To find out if you have or recently had COVID-19, you may want another test, like RT-PCR COVID-19 or the new Abbott POC test.

-Please ask your health insurance if it covers serology testing.OR
+Please find out if your health insurance covers serology testing.OR

 The test does not:

 - Test for immunity (able to fight off COVID-19 infection).
-Current IgG serology tests can't show that you have immunity to COVID-19.
+Current IgG serology tests can't show if you have immunity to COVID-19

-- Determine whether you're protected from getting COVID-19 again.
+- Determine if you're protected from getting COVID-19 again

 You still need to practice social distancing, cover your cough and wash your hands often.

 You also need to stay away from people who have higher chances of becoming very sick or dying if they are exposed to COVID-19.
-(For example, people over 65, people with cancer, people with no immune system or weak immune systems.)OR
+These include people over age 65, people with cancer, and people with no immune system or a weak immune system.OR

 The test can:

-- Confirm you were exposed to or infected by SARS-CoV-2 (COVID-19) more than two weeks in the past.
+- Confirm if you were exposed to or infected by SARS-CoV-2 (COVID-19) more than two weeks ago

-- Help us better understand how many people in our community have been exposed to COVID-19.
+- Help us to better understand how many in our community have been exposed to COVID-19

-- Help public health leaders find ways to protect everyone.
+- Help public health leaders to find ways to protect everyone